entreri56/AIAimBot/README.md

 ## ⚖️ Disclaimer

-**This software is provided for educational purposes only.** I do not endorse cheating in online games.
+**This software is provided for educational purposes only.** The authors do not endorse cheating in online games.
 By using this software, you acknowledge that:

 1. You are solely responsible for how you use it
 2. Using this in online multiplayer games may violate the game's Terms of Service